shentoumengxin/2024Autumn/DSAA.md

 * **Degree**
   * In an undirected graph, the degree of vertex u is the  number of edges of u (2e)
-  *   In a directed graph, the out-degree of a vertex u is the  number of outgoing edges of u, and its in-degree is the  number of its incoming edges (e) (e)
+  *   In a directed graph, the out-degree of a vertex u is the  number of outgoing edges of u, and its in-degree is the  number of its incoming edges (e)

 <img src="C:\Users\Administrator\AppData\Roaming\Typora\typora-user-images\image-20241217104323178.png" alt="image-20241217104323178" style="zoom:50%;" />